nattawut-t/authen-api/README.md

 # Authen API

-The authentication API for using in URL Shortener demonstration to Appsynth Co.,Ltd.
+The Authentication API for using in URL Shortener demonstration.

 This project is comprised of technology listed below.